DataBooster/DbWebApi/README.md

 ***

 ### Overview
 DbWebApi is a .Net library that implement an entirely generic Web API for data-driven applications clients to call database (Oracle & SQL Server) stored procedures or functions out-of-the-box without any configuration or extra coding, the http response JSON or XML will have all Result Sets, Output Parameters and Return Value.
 For cross-domain access, client can request JSONP response.
 If client request a CSV format (accept: text/csv), the http response will transmit one result set as a CSV stream for large amounts of data.
-DbWebApi also supports xlsx (Excel 2007/2010) format response for multiple resultsets (each resultset presents as an Excel worksheet).
+DbWebApi also supports xlsx (Excel 2007/2010) format response for multiple resultsets _(each resultset presents as an Excel worksheet)_.
 While being regarded as a proxy service, DbWebApi reflects in two directions: Data Access Proxy and Media Format Proxy.

 In other words, DbWebApi provides an alternative way to implement your Web APIs by implementing some stored procedures or functions in database.
 The DbWebApi will expose these stored procedures or functions as Web APIs straight away.

 In essence, DbWebApi is still a ASP.NET Web API instead of a naked tunnel for database.
 It just be generic, and provides a few extension methods to your ASP.NET Web API services.
 - Security:
-What security you did for your existing Web API services, can still apply in the DbWebApi.
+The security of DbWebApi is entirely dependent on what you can do in ASP.NET Web API.
+What security you did for your existing Web API services, should still apply in the DbWebApi.

 - Data Contract:
 Since there is no setup at all, the domain entities returned from DbWebApi simply reflect the result sets returned from your stored procedure.
 So the data contract is driven by your stored procedure.
 To isolate the downstream consumers from the source raw schemas, you can slimly achieve the isolation in your stored procedure only once, or do some data transportation once after DbWebApi.
-Actually, the contract transformation can be done in any one node of the intermediate links of your data flow.
-Just to keep the isolation simple, and reduce dogmatic data-isolations repeated in multiple links of a closed process chain over and over again.
+_Actually, the contract transformation can be done in any one node of the intermediate links of your data flow.
+Just to keep the isolation simple, and reduce dogmatic data-isolations repeated in multiple links of a closed process chain over and over again._

 ### What are the benefits of DbWebApi?

 - The underlying tenet:
 Less coding, less configuration, less deployment, less maintenance.
 The conciseness of using DbWebApi is down-to-earth for hands-on developers, to access database stored procedures or functions is completely coding-free and configuration-free.
-Don't need to explicitly specify any metadata about database objects (such as parameters type, size, direction... or columns attributes) by coding or configuration, don't need to write any controller for handling new data models from database, don't need to write any method for calling new stored procedures or functions ...
+Don't need to explicitly specify any metadata about database objects _(such as parameters type, size, direction... or columns attributes)_ by coding or configuration, don't need to write any controller for handling new data models from database, don't need to write any method for calling new stored procedures or functions ...
 No more dazzling _The Emperor's New Services(Clothes)_ to test(fitting), deploy or maintain.
 - In data-driven applications area, there are a large number of scenarios without substantial logic in data access web services, however they wasted a lot of our efforts on very boring data moving coding or configurations, we've had enough of it.
 Since now on, most of thus repetitive works can be dumped onto DbWebApi.
 - Unlike WCF Data Services or other similar web services, DbWebApi has no design time within the service itself.
 In terms of the overall system, stored procedures design has already undertaken the corresponding part of contract design when stored procedure based development was adopted as part of the whole development.
 _It's unnecessary to repeat design for the same part of contract again.
 Repeated designs inevitably lead to redundant configuration, recompilation ... redeployment for every intermediate links._